Island Veterinary Scholars Program

 - Marine Center: With the inclusion of the marine research veterinarian at SGUSVM, we will be focusing more specifically on marine aspects of veterinary research for field trips and workshop.
 Scholars will be given a tour of the marine center, learn about ongoing future marine research at SGU and participate in marine-based research techniques

-- GSPCA/Ministry of Agriculture: This trip to the Grenada Society of the Prevention of Cruelty of Animals (GSPCA) will expose scholars to the need for further research and education for companion animals of Grenada.
-A tour will also be made of the research facilities at Grenada’s Ministry of Agriculture.
+- GSPCA/ Grenada Bureau of standards: This trip to the Grenada Society of the Prevention of Cruelty of Animals (GSPCA) will expose scholars to the need for further research and education for companion animals of Grenada.
+A tour will also be made of the research facilities at Grenada’s Bureau of standards.

 IVSP Seminars: